 1. Check your credit score

 Homebuyers have lots of mortgage options.
-One popular choice for first-time homebuyers are FHA loans which have lower credit score and down payment requirements than some other loans.
+One popular choice for first-time homebuyers are FHA loans, which have lower credit score and down payment requirements than some other loans.
 If you are an active duty member of the military or a veteran, look at the benefits of a VA loan.
-See our article on how to shop for your mortgage rate for more advice on choosing the right mortgage for you.
+See our article on how to choose a mortgage for more advice on choosing the right mortgage for you.

-Once you find a loan and a lender you like, get pre-approval for a mortgage.
+Once you find a loan, get pre-approved from Freedom Mortgage.
 Getting pre-approved will help you understand how much money you can afford to spend on a house.
 It can also make your offer on a house more attractive to the seller.
 That's because a pre-approval gives the seller more confidence you can afford their house and will be approved for a mortgage to buy it.
 A pre-approval will help familiarize you with some of the things you need to do to apply for a mortgage too.
+Learn more about how to get preapproved for a mortgage.

 4. Make a budget